Efficient Parallel Reinforcement Learning Framework using the Reactor Model: Discussion

-In this study, we introduced LF, a novel distributed RL framework based on the Reactor model, which outperforms widely used frameworks like Ray in handling training, serving, and simulation tasks in RL.
-It achieves this through reducing work needed for synchronization using Reactor model and lock-free data structure.
-Our empirical evaluations demonstrate LF's superior performance: a 1.21x and 11.62x faster sample generation in OpenAI Gym and Atari environments, a 31.2\% reduction in average training time for synchronized parallel Q-learning, and a 5.12x acceleration in multi-agent RL inference.
-We aim to incorporate the optimizations into LF’s federated execution, enabling efficient distributed training and serving across clusters.
-With this work, we make important contributions to the field of distributed RL.
+We demonstrate that LF outperforms widely used frameworks like Ray in handling training, serving, and simulation tasks in RL.
+We achieve this by reducing the work needed for synchronization using the reactor model and decreasing the I/O overhead through optimizing the coordination of Python worker threads.
+Our empirical evaluations demonstrate LF's superior performance: a 1.21x and 11.62x higher simulation throughput in OpenAI Gym and Atari environments, a 31.2\% reduction in average training time for synchronized parallel Q-learning, and a 5.12x acceleration in multi-agent RL inference.
+We aim to incorporate the optimizations for single-node described in this work into LF’s federated execution, enabling efficient distributed training and serving across nodes.
+We also plan to delve deeper into the potential applications of our optimizations in deploying deep RL on embedded systems, and will compare it with frameworks such as the Robot Operations System, a middleware commonly used in robotics.